ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 Rendered configuration and node certificates are transferred separately and bind-mounted read-only.
 They are never baked into the SIF.
-Rendering preserves the installed Sensor Node values and replaces only a loopback HIPRFISR address with the local endpoint of the established SSH connection.
-It performs no host discovery and does not change the installed source YAML.
+Rendering preserves the installed Sensor Node values.
+Use `--hiprfisr-address` when the FISSURE communications route differs from the SSH route.
+Otherwise, a loopback HIPRFISR address is replaced with the local endpoint of the established SSH connection.
+Rendering performs no host discovery and does not change the installed source YAML.
 Certificates remain ordinary external files because secrets must never be placed in templates.

 ## Mutable runtime state